raffg/trump-tweet-author-identification/README.md

 ![I had to fire General Flynn because he lied to the Vice President and the FBI.
 He has pled guilty to those lies.
 It is a shame because his actions during the transition were lawful.
 There was nothing to hide!](images/flynn_tweet.png)

-The controversy arises because on February 14th of that year, the day after Flynn resigned, Trump had asked James Comey, then the director of the FBI, to back off the investigation.
+The controversy arises because on February 14th of that year, the day after Flynn resigned, Trump had asked James Comey, then the director of the FBI, to back off any investigations of Flynn.
 If Trump knew at the time of his request to Comey that Flynn had indeed lied to the FBI, then Trump's tweet could be seen as evidence that Trump attempted to obstruct justice.
 After several legal experts argued this point, Trump defended himself by claiming that his lawyer John Dowd wrote and posted the tweet.
 But did he really?

 ***